 Dr. Ali Sarkarzadeh and Dr. Sina Farzin work together to provide patients with quality dental implants under one roof in their Rockville, MD dentist office.
 A dental implant is a titanium post that is surgically implanted into the jawbone beneath the gum line.
 This titanium post will act as the tooth root providing a strong foundation for the replacement tooth.
 Then one of our dentists will use that to attach a replacement tooth.

-Dental implants are recommended over removable appliances because they last longer and have more natural looking result.
-Dental implants also offer long term benefits for dental health when compared to dentures as well as dental bridges.
+Dental implants are recommended over removable appliances because they last longer and have more natural-looking results.
+Dental implants also offer long-term benefits for dental health when compared to dentures as well as dental bridges.
 Dr. Farzin also provides gum and bone grafting for patients who have advanced periodontitis and require additional treatments before receiving their dental implants.

-Dentures are custom made artificial teeth used to replace missing teeth and some of the gum tissue.
+Dentures are custom-made artificial teeth used to replace missing teeth and some of the gum tissue.
 They are not permanent meaning you can remove them and put them back in when needed.
 Full dentures are used to replace a whole row of missing teeth.
 Partial dentures are used to replace gaps of missing teeth.
 They are made in a dental lab with impressions of your mouth.
-Dentures take some time to get used and require a lot of care.
-Dentures will also need replaced or adjusted over time.
+Dentures take some time to get used to and require a lot of care.
+Dentures will also need to be replaced or adjusted over time.

-Dentures cost significantly less than dental implants up front, especially if you are replacing multiple missing teeth.
-But dentures will also need replaced, realigned, or rebased over time.
+Dentures cost significantly less than dental implants upfront, especially if you are replacing multiple missing teeth.
+But dentures will also need to be replaced, realigned, or rebased over time.
 This cost can add up depending on the wear and tear.
 Dental implants cost more but are a permanent solution.
 If cared for properly, they will last forever.